sunray4/pink-match/README.md

 ## How we built it
 Frontend: Designed in Figma and built with Next.js

+Backend: Built with Python FastAPI, integrating NLP pipelines to process queries and return matches; used asyncio to improve processing speed

 Data: We scraped product listings from Amazon using Oxylabs and cleaned/structured them with the Gemini API

 NLP: TF-IDF with Cosine Similarity to detect overlap in product descriptions.
 Sentence Transformers (Hugging Face’s all-MiniLM-L6-v2) was used to generate semantic embeddings of descriptions and fragrances, enabling more meaningful similarity matching
-Backend: Built in Python, integrating NLP pipelines to process queries and return matches

 ## How to run the project